johancz/Molnapplikationer-Blogg/_posts/2021-09-07-exercise-1-the-cloud.markdown

 date:   2021-09-07 21:50:00 +0200
 categories: cloud hosting
 ---
-# Blog Post #1 - The Internet & the Cloud
+# Blog Post #1 - The Internet and the Cloud

 ## What is the cloud